-I want to share with you some minimalist podcast recommendations.
-But first, let me explain why I can’t escape Marie Kondo.
+I want to share with you some minimalist podcast recommendations that I have really enjoyed.

 As a podcast blogger, I listen to at least 6-10 podcast episodes every day.
-I was shocked when, a couple of weeks ago, I noticed that Marie Kondo – and “Kondo-ing” – had shown up in several podcast episodes.
+I use these podcasts as motivation in my own life.

-This got me to thinking about how, when an idea goes mainstream, the bigger meaning is often lost on most people.
+While listening to a few of these podcasts, I realized that when an idea goes mainstream, the bigger meaning is often lost on most people.

 To me, the lesson to be learned from decluttering and organizing is that, while one massive declutter can be a life saver, maintaining that lifestyle can be